jdmonin/JSettlers2/doc/Readme.developer.md

 games (no human players) with the `jsettlers.bots.botgames.total` server property.
 To run 7 robot-only games in a row, with each game randomly choosing from 10 robot players, you could start the server with:
 `-Djsettlers.startrobots=10 -Djsettlers.bots.botgames.total=7`.
-The robot-only
+To start more of them at once, increase parallel property (default 4):
+`-Djsettlers.bots.botgames.parallel=7`

-games run at a quick pace, about 2 minutes for a 4-player game.
+The robot-only games run at a quick pace, about 2 minutes for a 4-player game.
 You can use the jsettlers client to observe a bot game as it plays.

 To speed up or slow down robot-only games, start the server with this tuning option to set the length of SOCRobotBrain pauses during bot-only games: For